LAAS Current Corporate Turbo Register

 Credits

-Special thanks are due to regular contributors Ted Larkin, Bruno Orofino, Jonas Rock and Paul Suter, to Alison Woodrow for work on US reservations, to Mac Hodd, Alexis Antonakis, Steve Hines and Jim Batty for checking.
-Information comes from many sources including the CAA’s G-INFO and FAA’s N-Number Inquiry, the official Australian, Brazilian, Canadian, Danish, Dutch, New Zealand, South African, Swedish and Swiss authority websites, as well as the RNAC unofficial Spanish site, AMCARonline’s frequent updates, Aerodata, Air Britain (especially for African and Venezualan info), AvLetter, Scramble, Landings.com, Airliners.net and FlightAware.
-Initial information to help set up individual types was provided by Bert Berry on Rockwells, Dave Wise on the PAC 750XL and Dave Richardson on Cessna 208s.
+Information comes from many sources including the CAA’s G-INFO and FAA’s N-Number Inquiry, the official Australian, Brazilian, Canadian, Danish, Dutch, New Zealand, South African, Swedish and Swiss authority websites, AMCARonline’s frequent updates, Aerodata, Air Britain, AVDB, Scramble, TCUO, Airliners.net and FlightAware.
 The website itself generates a great deal of input from world-wide sources, too numerous to mention individually but very welcome nonetheless.
 Credit must also be given to Richard Balfre for his web-mastering.
-Finally to all those that supplied individual bits of information on new sightings on the Internet lists, including the Bizjet, Gulfstream, Luton and Farnborough lists.
+Finally, to all those that supplied individual bits of information on new sightings on the Internet lists, including the Bizjet, Luton and Farnborough lists.

 Any additional information, corrections, comments, etc are welcome as are new sightings throughout the year or photos for future use - please send them to turbo@laasdata.com.